wschoenfeld/HardwareDesignAllInOne/README.md

 | SDRAM DDR | Memory | 4 |
 | SPI | General | 1  |
 | USB | General | 6 |

+# Requests
+Let me know if there is any symbols that you want me to make!